Annie Zaidi (writer)

 Annie Zaidi (born 1978) is an English-language writer from India.
 Her novel, Prelude To A Riot, won the Tata Literature Live!
 Awards for Book of the Year 2020.
 In 2019, she won The Nine Dots Prize for her work Bread, Cement, Cactus and in 2018 she won The Hindu Playwright Award for her play, Untitled-1.
 Her non-fiction debut, a collection of essays, Known Turf: Bantering with Bandits and Other True Tales, was short-listed for the Vodafone Crossword Book Award in 2010.

 She also writes poetry (Crush, 2007), short stories (The Good Indian Girl, 2011 and Love Story # 1 To 14, 2012), plays (Jam, Jaal etcetera) and has written a novella (Gulab, 2014).

 Early life and education

 Zaidi was born in Allahabad and raised in Rajasthan.
 She and her older brother were raised by their mother Yasmin Zaidi, who became a school teacher and principal.
 Her mother wrote poetry and her grandfather was recognized for his contributions to Urdu literature with a national award.
-Her maternal grandfather is Padma Shri laureate Urdu writer and scholar Ali Jawad Zaidi.
+Her maternal grandfather is Padma Shri laureate Urdu writer and scholar Syed Ali Jawad Zaidi.
 Zaidi has said that as a child, she used time recuperating from a leg fracture to read 200 books.

 Zaidi obtained her B.A. degree from Sophia College in Ajmer.
 During her time there, she wrote plays for the college cultural festivals and wrote poetry.
 After her graduation, she joined the journalism course at Xavier Institute of Communications in Mumbai.